 Chinese companies have been the vanguard in transforming financial services.
 Since 2013, the revenue of China’s FinTech sector had increased more than 20-fold from 69 billion yuan in 2013 to an estimated 1.5 trillion in 2019.
 Entrepreneurs, as well as established financial service companies, had brought various services, such as credit, payment, and insurance services online.
-In 2018, 53 percent of FinTech companies provided credit loans.
-Companies providing third-party payment or insurances services accounted for less than ten percent of enterprises.
+According to industry insiders, especially big data analytics and artificial intelligence are going to impact the FinTech industry.

 Digital payments were the dominating product in the Chinese FinTech industry.
-Not only was it a very apparent product in every-day life, but it also has a large user base.
-By 2019, more than 832 million people used digital payments in China.
+Not only was it a very apparent product in everyday life, but it also has a large user base.
+By 2021, more than 987 million people would be usingdigital payments in China.
 That number exceeded the user volume of other services significantly.
-In the same year, the number of users of personal finance products amounted to 88 million while the number of alternative lending users totalled 62 million.
+In the same year, the number of users of personal finance products amounted to 170 million while the number of alternative financing users totaled 15 million.

 A bright FinTech future

 Many enterprises emerged from China’s FinTech industry.
 In 2020, 18 FinTech unicorns with a combined market value of 239 billion U.S. dollars originated in China.
-The poster-child of China’s FinTech industry was Alibaba’s AntFinancial.
-Valued at 125 billion U.S. dollars, the company was the most valuable unicorn company worldwide.
+The poster child of China’s FinTech industry was Alibaba’s AntGroup.
+Valued at 200 billion U.S. dollars, the company was the most valuable unicorn company worldwide.
 The company was a subsidiary of the e-commerce giant Alibaba and its main products were the digital payment provider Alipay, the wealth management platform Yue’ebao, and the credit service sesame credit.